Su Tseng-chang: Early life and career

 Su was born at Ministry of Health and Welfare Pingtung Hospital in Pingtung, Taiwan, on 28 July 1948.
 He studied at the National Taiwan University, where he earned his Bachelor of Laws.
-He was a practicing lawyer from 1973 to 1983 and became a defense lawyer in the Kaohsiung Incident trials.
+He was a practicing lawyer from 1973 to 1983 and became a defense attorney in the Kaohsiung Incident trials.
 In September 1986, Su and seventeen others founded the Democratic Progressive Party.

 He was previously the magistrate of Pingtung County (1989–1993) and magistrate of Taipei County (1997–2004).
 His first election as the Taipei magistrate was aided by a split between the New Party, the Kuomintang, and independent candidate Lin Chih-chia.
 He won the election in dramatic fashion partly due to the appearance of the terminally ill Lu Hsiu-yi, who kneeled on stage in support of Su on the eve of the election.
 Su's subsequent reelection occurred by a wide margin despite the ability of the Pan-Blue Coalition to present a united candidate, Wang Chien-shien.
 He was Secretary-General (Chief of Staff) to the Office of the President of the Republic of China under President Chen Shui-bian (2004–2005).
 After President Chen resigned as DPP chairman following the 2004 legislative elections, he was elected the 10th-term DPP chairman.
 Following DPP losses in the 2005 municipal elections on December 3, Su announced that he would, pursuant to a pre-election promise, resign from the chairmanship.